 - Hey man, we’re in the parking lot of a truck stop and that sucker’s got quite a roar.
 You really think you need your Jake on here?

 Jake Brakes use a very loud method for slowing the vehicle.
 What does a jake brake sound like?
 Some have described the engine braking sound as:

 - A very loud bark of the engine

 - The firing of a gun

 - “The terror of all terrors, jake braking in the middle of the night” Citation1

 Among truckers, the engine brake sound sometimes gets celebrated as a point of pride like in this Jake Brake Sound Video below.
-Be sure to hear that roar at 1:13.

 For a growing number of communities, the jake brake noise has proven too disruptive.
 Some note that when the engine brake is used, “Noise and vibrations from the big rigs damage foundations of houses and other structures near the roadway.”2 According to the Office of Legislative Research (OLR), several states and specific municipalities now have laws in place to prohibit the use of jake brakes.3

 Where toll stations exist near residential neighborhoods, this has become more common.
 There are often exceptions for emergency use.
 The OLR notes that.
 “While some place restrictions on the